List of The Return of Superman episodes

 The following is a list of episodes of South Korean reality-variety show The Return of Superman, which used to be part of a segment of Happy Sunday.
-It was first aired on 19 September 2013.
+The pilot first aired on 19 September 2013.
 As of 23 June 2024, 531 episodes of The Return of Superman have been aired.

 Pilot

-The original three episodes pilot aired as a Chuseok holiday.
+The original three episode pilot aired as a Chuseok holiday special.